Space for primates to live

 - security to prevent animal escape and unwanted entry by unauthorised people

-Enclosure design and materials used should also ensure:
+Enclosure design and materials used should also allow:

 - a good hygiene regime to avoid disease transmission